Updated on July 26, 2018

 After we printed, cleaned and post-cured all cases, we placed them outside on a window sill.
 We investigated final results after two weeks.
 Below, we present images for your judgement and evaluation.

 After this thorough investigation of cases it was quite clear that design guidelines helped obtain better results.
-3D design that followed guidelines warped less and even after two weeks managed to preserve almost flat surfaces.
+We observed less warping on resin print designed by following these guidelines.
+Moreover, even after two weeks the print managed to preserve almost flat surfaces.
 On the other hand, although, we saw no cracks on the incorrect 3D design, this case suffered greater warpage and deformations.
 Since both cases are quite small, differences might look intricate, but because we all want to be as precise with SLA 3D printing as possible, everything counts here.

 We hope, that you have learned some of the key principles needed to design functional prototypes.
 Now go and put them into practice.
-If you need some resin for prototyping, we’ve got you covered – check out our IPR-10 SLA and IPR-12 DLP resins:
+If you need some resin for prototyping, we’ve got you covered – check out our engineering resins.